 Division of Emergency Management

-More than 945,000 Utahns participated in our drop, cover and hold on drill for 2012!
-That means that 33 percent of the state's population was involved.
+Since 2012, more than 2.2 million Utahns have participated in our annual drop, cover and hold on drill!
 Thanks to everyone for making this the state's largest earthquake drill ever.
 Click the image above to sign up.
 You can also download your own banners to display on your website, blog or Facebook page from the Resources section of the site.

 Want to know who's participating?
 Here's the list

 Follow the ShakeOut on Twitter: @UtahShakeOut or by using the hashtag #shakeout there, on Pinterest, Tumblr or Instagram.
 Check us out on Facebook, too: Facebook.com/UtahShakeOut

 After your drill, you can upload photos, stories or videos to the ShakeOut website by logging into your profile.

 You can also upload photos to our Tumblr blog.